CatTanker/cnc_map_tool_guide/README.md

 Author: Whensons <br />
 Description: A tool in javascript to analyse and map out triggers in a graph.  <br />
 This shows the connections, links and issues within your triggers. <br />
-Although it is hosted on GitHub you can download the html and use offline. <br />
+Although it is hosted on GitHub you can download the page and use it offline. <br />
 Github: <https://whensonzws.github.io/Trigger-Analyzer/>

 **Name:  Trigger Analyser (Python)** <br />